Harm is normalized through framing.

 Violence doesn’t need novelty.
 It thrives on banality, repetition, and “common sense.”
-Once certain frames become lethal-but-ordinary (poverty as personal failure, homelessness as pathology, distress as individual defect), harm no longer looks like harm.
-It looks like management.
+Once certain frames become lethal-but-ordinary (poverty as personal failure, homelessness, precarity and distress as individual defect), harm no longer looks like harm.
+It looks like management.-

 This is the part people love to misunderstand, usually on purpose.
 Yes, these phenomena are socially constructed.
 No, that doesn’t make them imaginary or optional.
 Tables are constructed too, and if I throw one at you, ontology will suddenly feel very real.
 Precarity hurts precisely because it is continuously reproduced—materially and symbolically—by institutions, upbringings, relatives, neighbourhoods, classifications, economies, governments, and “helping” industries.

 Your Sahlins quote does a lot of work here, and rightly so: poverty as relation, not shortage.
-Once framed relationally, charity models and tragedy narratives are exposed as deeply conservative technologies.
-They stabilize hierarchy while pretending to alleviate suffering.
-The system invents and helps create the injury, names it, individualizes it, studies it, funds it, and then acts shocked that it keeps bleeding.
+Once framed relationally, charity models and foundational tragedy narratives are exposed as deeply conservative technologies.
+To a degree they stabilize hierarchy while pretending to alleviate suffering.
+The system helps invent and create the injured, names them, individualizes them, interrogates them, studies them, funds itself and then acts shocked that they bleeding.

 The hyperreality point is the bleak finale.
 Any attempt to name these dynamics is either: